kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 Scale-down delay in the CPU Manager:
 - `pkg/kubelet/cm/cpumanager/policy_static_test.go`: recording a pending scale-down, applying it once the grace period has elapsed, consecutive scaling in both directions, and an unset or zero `scaleDownGracePeriodSeconds`.
 - `pkg/kubelet/cm/cpumanager/cpu_assignment_test.go`: the cpuset computed for a scale-down.
-- `pkg/kubelet/cm/cpumanager/cpu_manager_test.go`: the reconcile loop applying an expired pending scale-down, waiting for the pod sources to be synced before releasing CPUs, and the [Metrics](#metrics) counter and gauge across the arm, complete and drop paths.
+- `pkg/kubelet/cm/cpumanager/cpu_manager_test.go`: the reconcile loop applying an expired pending scale-down, waiting for the pod sources to be synced before releasing CPUs, and the [Metrics](#metrics) counters and gauge across the arm, complete and drop paths.
 - `pkg/kubelet/cm/cpumanager/topology_hints_test.go`: topology hints while a scale-down is pending.

 Checkpoint persistence: